SMendoza8197/ResourceGroupLab/README.md

-How to create a Resource Group in Azure
+How to create a Resource Group in Azure & delete group.

 Locate resource group page follow images for guidance